benc-uk/workflow-dispatch/README.md

 For details of the `workflow_dispatch` even see [this blog post introducing this type of trigger](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/)

-*Note 1.* 2022 Update - GitHub now has native way to chain workflows called "reusable workflows".
+*Note 1.* GitHub now has a native way to chain workflows called "reusable workflows".
 See the docs on [reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
 This approach is somewhat different from workflow_dispatch but it's worth keeping in mind.

 *Note 2.* The GitHub UI will report flows triggered by this action as "manually triggered" even though they have been run programmatically via another workflow and the API.